 Lack of proper risk assessment practice to help in cybersecurity decision-making results in resource, effort, and time wastage.
 Now and then, organizations put measures in place for events that might happen but have no potential impact on a business while undermining or dismissing risks that might cause significant trouble.

 How do you conduct a cybersecurity risk assessment?

-Undoubtedly, a cyber-attack could damage the data assets described in a cybersecurity risk assessment (such as hardware, systems, laptops, customer data, and intellectual property).
+Undoubtedly, a cyber-attack could damage the data assets described in a cybersecurity risk assessment.
+These assets include hardware, systems, laptops, customer data, and intellectual property.
 The cyber risk assessment process identifies threats that could jeopardize those assets.
 After the risk analysis, organizations select controls to address the identified risks.
 The selected controls should address risks such as data leakage, insider threats, hacking, and potential risks from third parties.

 Continuous monitoring and reviewing the risk environment is essential for detecting any changes in the organization’s context and keeping track of the entire risk management process.

 A company can put a risk management system in place by first identifying which assets it wants to secure and classify.
 There is no one-size-fits-all strategy, as per NIST’s Framework for Improving Key Infrastructure Cybersecurity.
 Different businesses face different risks due to their nature of operations and technological infrastructures.
 Regulatory compliance and industry issues in the financial services and healthcare sectors, for example, must be resolved for the most valuable products, such as customer data.

 One cybersecurity framework to conduct risk assessments that has been adopted by the US Government is the Risk Management Framework (RMF).
 There are seven steps in the RMF process.
 These steps ensure that systems have an acceptable level of security controls in place before authorization to operate is granted.
 These steps are: